The Executive’s Guide To SEO: Why SEO Is Important For Businesses (Without The Jargon!)

 The instant nature of PPC, coupled with the fact that it targets purchase-ready consumers, makes it a desirable option for businesses looking for fast growth.
 However, traffic goes just as quickly as it comes, only lasting as long as you’re willing to pay to run your campaign.
-With paid search engine traffic, your customer acquisition costs (CAC) are also at the mercy of the Google Auction where click costs can rise at any time.
+With paid search engine traffic, your customer acquisition costs (CAC) are also at the mercy of the Google Auction, where click costs can increase at any time.

 Organic traffic, on the other hand, is free.
-The cost isn’t incurred from the clicks themselves, but rather from paying an SEO specialist and other costs associated with maintaining a website.
+The cost isn’t incurred from the clicks themselves but rather from paying an SEO specialist and other costs associated with maintaining a website.
 Organic traffic allows you to increase potential customers (traffic) without increasing the cost it takes to procure them, which results in a lower overall CAC.
 Once earned, organic traffic can continue to pay dividends over time — it won’t stop like PPC traffic once you stop paying for it.

 Why is SEO important for my business?